matloff/fasteR/README.md

 You'll need to install R, from [the R Project site](https://www.r-project.org).
 Start up R, either by clicking an icon or typing 'R' in a terminal window.
-We are not requiring RStudio here, but if you already have it, start it.
-You'll be typing into the R console, the Console pane.
+We are not requiring RStudio here, but if you already have it, start it; you'll be typing into the R console, the Console pane.

 As noted, this tutorial will be "bare bones."
 In particular, there is no script to type your command for you.
 Instead, you will either